ensenso/nxlib-python-interface/README.md

 ### Global Functions and Constants
   * **api** - The module for accessing global functions.
   * **constants** - A module, where all constants are defined.
-When this module is imported, it **updates itself** with the constants defined in the corresponding installed / loaded DLL (Windows) or shared libary (Linux).
+When this module is imported, it **updates itself** with the constants defined in the corresponding installed / loaded DLL (Windows) or shared library (Linux).
   * **helper** - Helper functions that are used within other modules of this package (can be ignored).

 ### Classes